CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 13) Modeled and optimized (minimized + equilibrated) protein
 14) CG beads version of the protein structure calculated using martinize.py
 15) CG-modeled/parametrized protein with all sanity checks
-16) "Extensive sets of CG simulations were carried out in order to validate the behavior of mixed lipid systems with and without RAS, as well as to provide input     parameters for the macro model" resulting in "preliminary CG simulation data" or "CG MD Martini parameterization simulations" or "training data"
+16) "Extensive sets of CG simulations were carried out in order to
+     1) validate the behavior of mixed lipid systems with and without RAS, as well as to
+     2) provide input parameters for the macro model" resulting in "preliminary CG simulation data" or "CG MD Martini parameterization simulations" or "training data"

     These result in these parameters to the macro model:
-      a) diffusion coefficients for the different lipids
+      1) diffusion coefficients for the different lipids
-      b) diffusion coefficients for RAS in the two different orientational states
+      2) diffusion coefficients for RAS in the two different orientational states
-      c) lipid-lipid correlation functions
+      3) lipid-lipid correlation functions
-      d) potentials for lipid-RAS and RAS-RAS interactions
+      4) potentials for lipid-RAS and RAS-RAS interactions
-      e) state change rates for RAS
+      5) state change rates for RAS
 17) HMM analysis to determine orientational states of the protein
-      a) They found RAS is generally in two metastable states in the macro model and three states in the micro model
+      1) They found RAS is generally in two metastable states in the macro model and three states in the micro model
 18) Hyperparameter optimization (HPO) and data augmentation (rotations) on the variational autoencoder (VAE) model to work for the data for the particular biological system
 19) Use MemSurfer to perform basic analysis of membrane simulations (e.g., local areal densities) in preparation for creating a macro model from CG MD data